-All courses in English emphasize the skills of effective writing.
-In addition, all 400-level Literature courses teach students how to "join the conversation" among critics and scholars regarding texts, authors, and topics.
+For the English Major, at least 16 Credits must be at the 300-level or above All courses in English emphasize the skills of effective writing.
+In addition, all 400-level Literature courses teach students how to join the conversation .